k2052/moonscript-mode/README.md

 to activate.

-Improvements and more docs will come as I need them.
+Improvements and more docs will come as we need them.

-## Support
+### Support

 If you found this repo useful please consider supporting me on [Gittip](https://www.gittip.com/k2052) or sending me some bitcoin `1csGsaDCFLRPPqugYjX93PEzaStuqXVMu`